department-of-veterans-affairs/va.gov-team/platform/engineering/internal-tools.md

    `cd ~/.ssh`

-   If this command returns the following error message, `cd: no such file or directory`, you will need to create a .ssh directory by following these steps:
+   If this command returns the following error message, `cd: no such file or directory`, skip to step 3.
-    1. Create the directory by running `mkdir ~/.ssh`.
-    2. Run `chmod 700 .ssh`.
-This sets the permissions on that directory to readable only by you since it has your private keys.
-    3. Once the directory exists, change into that directory by running `cd ~/.ssh`.

 2. Once you have changed directory to `~/.ssh`, check to see if you already have your SSH keys: